0xlord/arma-mission-templates/README.md

  * ftp://10th-mntd.de/modset/.a3s/autoconfig

 # Credits
-Chris for the help with the TFAR move
+ * Chris for the help with the TFAR move
-Sam for the help with the Russian loadouts
+ * Sam for the help with the Russian loadouts
-Laumi from "Virtuelle Panzerbrigade 21" for the Loadout Script (https://vpzbrig21.de/)
+ * Laumi from "Virtuelle Panzerbrigade 21" for the Loadout Script (https://vpzbrig21.de/)

-Have fun using these templates and feel free
+Have fun using these templates and feel free to give any feedback!